STAFF PROFILES – 2016-2017

-Starting as a Marine Biology major, Tracy completed her Montessori training course at the Northeast Montessori Institute in Ashburn and is in the process of earning her degree in early childhood education.
-Tracy has a background in management and customer service before beginning her work with MSNV in the Extended Day program in the fall of 2005 and now is a teacher in the Primary class.
+Starting as a Marine Biology major, Tracy earned her Early Childhood credential at the Northeast Montessori Institute in Ashburn and is in the process of earning her Bachelor’s degree in Special Needs Education.
+Prior to joining MSNV in the Extended Day program in the fall of 2005, Tracy worked in management and customer service.
 Tracy has two children, both of whom attended MSNV.

 Indira Bustillos – Primary and Elementary Spanish Teacher

 Indira started working at MSNV in 2012 in the after school Spanish classes and now teaches Spanish for all of MSNV’s Primary and Elementary children.
 She has a BA in Spanish and Latin American Studies, and has taught in the Fairfax and Arlington County FLEX programs.
-Senora Indira will be assisted by Beca Sandoval during elementary enrichments.
-Her son Guido currently attends MSNV.
+Senora Indira is assisted by Beca Sandoval during elementary enrichments.
+She has two children, both of whom attend(ed/s) MSNV.

 Suzy Scollon – Art Teacher

 Suzy earned her Master’s degree in Studio Art from Virginia Commonwealth University and her Bachelor’s degree from Michigan State University where she studied Art Education and Piano Performance.
 She was also awarded a Certificate of Sculpture from the Corcoran College of Art and Design.
 Suzy has taught art in elementary, middle and junior high schools in D.C., Alexandria, and Arlington Public Schools.
 She also taught children’s art classes at the Corcoran.
 While living in Japan, she studied Ikebana (Japanese flower arranging), which she continues to study and teach.
 Suzy creates relief tile installations and figurative sculpture.
-Suzy’s three boys attend MSNV.
+Suzy has three sons, all of whom attend MSNV.